Teachers, don't go without insurance. Get an income protection policy that covers you when you need it most.

 Income protection policies generally come in three levels:

 - Basic income protection.
-A basic income protection only covers up to 75% of your income.
+A basic income protection policy only covers up to 75% of your income.
 They generally cover injuries or illnesses that aren't work related.

 - Premium income protection.
 Premium income protection policies cover your income like a basic policy.
 They also have a number of additional benefits that you can claim, such as a lump sum death benefit, rehabilitation benefit and an expenses benefit.